-The seven most common marketing challenges for small businesses aren't new.
-These challenges continue and create longer-term problems that hold small business owners from the growth they want and plan for every year - but aren't able to achieve.
+These marketing challenges for small businesses aren't new.
+When each continues, it creates long-term problems that keep the business at a plateau keep owners from growing the business.
 These challenges often come at a price - going out of business.

-Here are 7 of the biggest challenges most small business owners face and how to fix each:
+Let's review 7 of the biggest challenges most small business owners face PLUS how to fix each:

-Poor visibility - The brand visibility is non-existent or a combination of random and minimal.
+Poor visibility - Whether these are online marketing challenges or a combination of online and offline, the brand has minimal visibility.
 When you have a brand and a location (online or bricks and mortar), you exist but aren't getting seen.
 It takes time (as you cringe) and a plan to create visibility.
 Fix: The good news is this is a simple fix!
 All you need to do is be more active where your customers are spending time.
 The bad news is it takes time.
 And as you'll see from #7, time is already a problem.
 You can, however, create a quick and simple plan to get and keep your brand visible.
 Do you have a blog on your website?
 Do you have a profile created on one social media platform?
 If you have these two things, you have what it takes to start.
 If not, you now know where to begin!
 Create a blog article which can then be shared on the social channel as a link.
 You can also create images of snippets or quote snippets from the article to post.
 The articles don't need to be long but they do need to be consistent.
 Post one per week and you'll have the content you need to share on your social channel.
 The most important part of that is to engage!
 Engagement leads to more visibility.

-Pricing to the competition - Price matching or lowering your prices to the competition's price just to win customers is never a good idea.
+Pricing to the competition - Price matching or lowering your prices to the competitor's price just to win customers is never a good idea.
 In fact, it's a quick spiral to the bottom.
-It's important to know what others in your market are doing so you'll definitely want to keep your finger on the pulse with a competitive analysis.
+It is important to know how the competition is pricing their similar solutions but don't price match.
+Definitely want to keep your finger on the pulse with a competitive analysis.
 Fix: Know your solutions and the value, peace of mind or joy each provides.
 If you have a lot of solutions, start with the top 5 and re-evaluate your pricing structure.
 It's OK if your prices are higher - as long as the value associated the higher price is there.
 Look at your monthly reports and review quantity, revenue and profits of each of the top 5 solutions to determine if you need to reduce expenses (if possible), raise prices or both.
 Look at your annual goals and determine what you need to achieve each month and back into it.
 Use the competitor's pricing as a guide to make sure your pricing isn't significantly higher or significantly lower.
 But always stand behind the value your brand brings to customers.

 Posting on the wrong channels - Posts are only good if the channel each is posted on is where you'll be seen and your content will create engagement.
 Where YOU like spending time isn't necessarily where your ideal customers are.
 If you like posting on Instagram and using the Stories feature and your ideal customers are on LinkedIn, you need to invest your time on LinkedIn not Instagram.
 Fix: Make a list of your ideal customers include names or just the type of customers.
 Research and find out where they are spending time.
 You can find out by visiting websites and looking for the social icons then viewing the content or search various key words on each social platform.
 Or do a combination of both!
 If you're limited on time, pick the most active for your audience then invest time and resources in being active, engaging and most important, helpful.

 Lack of time - This is a given and likely the BIGGEST suck of energy.
 But it needs to be acknowledged and addressed.
-Lack of time should never be a factor holding you back from growing your company.
-There are too many options that can eliminate that but you just need to consider the possibilities.
-With the right employee, strategy, process in place, time becomes irrelevant.
+Lack of time should never be a factor keeping you back from the growth you've worked so hard to achieve.
+There are too many options but you need to consider the possibilities.
+With the right employee, marketing strategy, process in place, time becomes irrelevant.
 Fix: If you feel like you're constantly running around and not moving the needle at all - you feel like you're barely staying afloat - it's time to evaluate what's consuming your time.
 Is it time to hire someone?
 Is it time to remove low performing products from the mix?
 Is it time to re-allocate budget dollars from one category to another?
 If you're spending too much time talking to vendors, trying to generate new business, creating more awareness, handling customer complaints...it's a matter of time before all those balls in the air, drop.
 As the business owner, you need to focus more on the business, than in the business.
 Perhaps you keep new business generation but hire a customer service person or manager.
 Or you're a good sales person but need someone to generate more awareness so you have more high quality leads to follow-up with.
 Or you're considering adding new systems or technology to your infrastructure and need someone to vet the vendors - so hire an operations person.
 Identify the biggest need and hire someone to help.

 If you need to start small, then start small.
 That's just smart business.
-Know what you need, what you can afford then look for the solution that will help you get there.
+Know your limits, your strengths, what you need and what you can afford then look for the solution that will help you get there.

 Keep in mind: You need sales to keep your business stable and growing.
-You can't generate sales if no one knows who you are, where to find you and how you can help solve their problem.
-Know what you want and let me help you get there.
+You can't generate sales if no one knows who you are, where to find you and how you can help solve their marketing challenges.
+Know what you need and let me help you get there.

-If you aren't sure, let's book a free 15-minute chat and see where you might need to begin.
+If you aren't sure, let's book a free 30-minute consult and see where you might need to begin.

 Vicki O'Neill is a fractional CMO in Ohio with over 20 years of marketing leadership experience.
 She's the founder of KenKay Marketing, a marketing solutions company founded in 2011.
 Vicki hosts Connect the Dots a marketing and sales educational podcast for entrepreneurs and businesses of all sizes.
 She recently launched a new podcast with her Gen Z daughters, The Power of 3X, to help individuals who want to learn about the youngest generation.
 You will find Vicki on most social media platforms but you'll find her mostly on LinkedIn and Twitter.